wesley-ramos/order_manager/README.md

 - Add hyperlinks (HATEOAS).
 - Add validation to the delete endpoints (Do not allow the deletion of records that are being used in the Order or StockMovement).
 - Create service to remove assignments when an order or stock movement is deleted, ensuring information consistency.
-- Complete automated testing of the "OrderStockMovementAssigner" service.